- Hit and Run

 When the Hit and Run Investigator Knocks on Your Door

-The officer is permitted to come to your home or business to interrogate you, unless you have an attorney.
-Once the officer knows that you have an attorney, they are not allowed to ask you any questions about the accusation.
+The officer is permitted to come to your home or business to ask you questions.
+Once the officer knows that you have an attorney, they are not allowed to ask you any questions.

 If you decide to waive your rights and answer questions, then the officer wants an admission about one or more of the following elements of the crime: